domo-domino-desu/toc-20260824-zh/README.md

 This is the source for the textbook *Theory of Computation* by Jim Hefferon.

-The text is for an undergraduate computer science theory class.
-It covers: models of computation and in particular Turing machines, unsolvability and the Halting problem, Finite State machines and regular languages, computational complexity and P vs NP.
+The text is for an undergraduate computer science first class in theory.
+It covers models of computation and in particular Turing machines, unsolvability and the Halting problem, Finite State machines and regular languages, as well as computational complexity and P vs NP.
-Its approach is precise but the presentation is liberal, seeking to highlight the ideas in the work and to make connections with related work.
+Its pedagogical approach is that it is a mathematics text so things are proved but the presentation is liberal, seeking to highlight the ideas in the work and to make connections with related things from the background of the students.

-It has more than eight hundred exercises, with fully-worked answers to each.
+The text has more than eight hundred exercises, with fully-worked answers to each.
 There are PDF slides suitable for classroom use.
-And there are video lectures on YouTube coordinated with this text that are particularly useful for those studying the material on their own.
+And there are video lectures on YouTube that are particularly useful for those studying on their own.